MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/migration-roadmap-microsoft-365.md

 - Do not include new productivity applications, such as Microsoft Teams.
 - Do not include the latest security features, such as Exchange Advanced Threat Protection.

-Microsoft 365 Enterprise includes Office 365, which includes cloud-based versions of Office server services that use some of the same tools as on-premises versions of Office server software, such as web browsers and the Outlook client.
+Microsoft 365 Enterprise includes cloud-based versions of Office server services that use some of the same tools as on-premises versions of Office server software, such as web browsers and the Outlook client.
 These services are continually updated for security without involving IT, saving you the time it takes to maintain and update on-premises servers.
 These services also have new features enhancements that are not present in Office server software.

 ### Office Server 2007